farao-community/farao-community.github.io/pages/docs/tutorials/run-rao.md

 ## Base case and preventive optimisation

 As presented earlier, the whole electricity production (1000 MW) in the network is located at node _NNL1AA1_.
 The flow is divided evenly among lines _NNL2AA1 BBE3AA1 1_ and _DDE2AA1 NNL3AA1 1_.
+The consumption (1000 MW as well) is entirely locate at node _FFR1AA1_.

 ![](/assets/img/tutorial/basecase.svg)